Spot-resistant. Available in three colors. Double the storage capacity of a single towel bar without taking up more space. Easy to install.

 Towel racks are multi-purpose accessories that save space, store extra towels, and hold onto wet towels while they dry.
 While they’re mostly functional, you can find models that match your bathroom décor or add some flair to an otherwise undecorated space.
 In fact, some towel racks are part of accessory collections.
 With these products, you have the option to fully coordinate your bathroom.

-If you’re ready to add an extra arm, hook, or shelf of storage to your bathroom, take a look at our buying guide and the towel racks we’re spotlighting.
+If you’re ready to add an extra arm, hook, or shelf of storage to your bathroom, take a look at our buying guide.
 We’re sure you can find the right one to suit all your bathroom storage needs.

 It’s pretty easy to assemble and install a towel rack.
 The kits usually come with the screws, washers, and bolts, though some pieces need to be purchased separately.
 Some people purchase longer screws for a more secure installation.
 As far as tools go, what you’ll need depends on the type of mounting the towel rack has.
 If you have a basic home tool set with a screwdriver, wrench, and hammer, you probably have everything you need.